Working in Valencia, Spain without Spanish

 Research is essential to complete before you come to Valencia wanting to work.
 The entire month of August, for example, everyone goes on vacation and the city virtually “closes down”.
-I only know of one language school in Valencia (Abla Lenguas) which is open and teaches classes through August.
 So one can imagine the response I received from most of these schools as I showed up in mid-July trying to get a job!

 Teachers are Fleeting and Schools Know This